Intercultural Intelligence can dramatically improve your negotiation success.

-Lets say you have to prepare for a negotiation with a counterpart who is highly driven by an honour / shame culture, but you come from an innocence / guilt driven culture.
+Lets say you have to prepare for a negotiation with a counterpart who is highly driven by an honor / shame culture, but you come from an innocence / guilt driven culture.
 What would drive you is wanting to know the exact details of the deal, the sequence of events, the finer contractual points and the specifications of products or service that are to be discussed, which is what you concentrate on these during the meeting.

-Your counterpart however will be evaluating the situation from an honour / shame perspective and will therefore want to know how selling the service to his company can bring him and his company honour and how it can be beneficial to him.
+Your counterpart however will be evaluating the situation from an honor / shame perspective and will therefore want to know how selling the service to his company can bring him and his company honor and how it can be beneficial to him.
 He will also want to know how to sell this to his boss.
 So whilst you’re discussing the finer details of the product, your counterpart is likely to be agreeing with you but will still be trying to find the answers to his questions.

 And there are likely to be further misalignments.
-As an individual from a northern European country you are likely to have been given full authority to negotiate on behalf of the organisation.
+As an individual from a northern European country you are likely to have been given full authority to negotiate on behalf of the organization.
 More than likely you will also have been given range of possible outcomes that you are allowed to make decisions on.

-But your counterpart is likely to be from a community accountability culture, where his role is to reflect the interest of his tribe, subgroup or section of his organisation.
+But your counterpart is likely to be from a community accountability culture, where his role is to reflect the interest of his tribe, subgroup or section of his organization.
 So he will not have individual decision-making power, he will be expected to bring back the ideas to the group so that they can be discussed and a group decision can be made.